fstoltz/SimpleDecisionCalculator/README.md

 the program available to others and not hard-code it to only fit/be available for use only by myself.
 I'd be interesting to be able to have some server running, that keeps track of the database, and then distribute a program that clients can run.

+**Update 8/10-2022**
+After some discussion with Yves I added some functionality.
+It is not complete but it's something that can be finalized.
+More specifically I have worked with the following:
+- Added another menu item for saving actions to local drive(only interface, not functionality)
+- Fixed so that the menu doesn't print downwards, instead, the terminal is flushed at appropriate places

 **Core functionality**
 * Menu